 This treatment can reduce the number of platelets in your blood.
 Platelets are cells that help the blood to clot.
 Tell your doctor if you have any bruising or bleeding you can’t explain.
 This includes nosebleeds, bleeding gums, blood spots or rashes on the skin.

 Anaemia (low number of red blood cells)

-This treatment can reduce the number of red blood cells in your blood.
+This treatment can reduce the number of red cells in your blood.
 These cells carry oxygen around the body.
-If the number of red blood cells is low, you may be tired and breathless.
+If they are low, you may be tired and breathless.
 Tell your doctor or nurse if you feel like this.
 If you are very anaemic, you may need a drip to give you extra red cells (blood transfusion).

 Your doctor will prescribe anti-sickness (anti-emetic) drugs to help prevent or control sickness.
 Take the drugs exactly as your nurse or pharmacist explains to you.
 It’s easier to prevent sickness than to treat it after it has started.

 If you still feel sick or are vomiting, contact the hospital as soon as possible.
 They can give you advice and change the anti-sickness drug to one that works better for you.

 These symptoms are caused by the effect of oxaliplatin on the nerves.
 It’s called peripheral neuropathy.
 You may also find it hard to fasten buttons or do other fiddly tasks.

 Tell your doctor if you have these symptoms.
 They sometimes need to lower the dose of the drug.
 The symptoms usually improve slowly after treatment finishes but in some people they may never go away.
 Talk to your doctor if you are worried about this.